NetLogo/NetLogo/src/main/org/nlogo/nvm/README.md

 Stands for "NetLogo Virtual Machine".
 This is the model execution engine.
 Important classes include Job, Context, and Activation.
 Context represents the current state of execution of a particular agent on a particular job.
-See also org.nlogo.job.
+See also `org.nlogo.job`.